CodeZhangBorui/WriteSparkle/README.md

 # WriteSparkle

-It's time to sparkle your writing with AI.
+It's time to make your writing sparkle with AI.